Schedule an Appointment

 • Meditation

-Help your teen take care of themselves by making sure they’re choosing healthy habits.
-You can help them feel good from the inside out to make sure that they’re taking care of their overall mental health and wellness.
+Modeling and encouraging healthy habits can help your teen feel good from the inside out and make sure that they’re taking care of their overall mental health and wellness.

-Help them make smart choices when it comes to their meals by going grocery shopping and meal prepping with them.
-You can even eat meals together as a family.
+Help them make smart choices when it comes to their meals by including them in grocery shopping and meal prepping.
+As much as possible, try to eat meals together as a family.
 Encourage your teen to fuel their body with foods that are filled with protein, healthy fats, and carbohydrates.

 Exercise has been proven to reduce stress and anxiety while also increasing one’s overall mood.
-Encourage your teen and your family to get outside and get active.
+If your teen is not active in sports or other physical activity, encourage them to get outside and get active.
 You can sign up for a fitness class together, go for walks around your neighborhood, plan a hike together, or hop on a bicycle or rollerblades.
 All it takes is thirty minutes each day to start seeing the benefits.

-Anxiety can get in the way of your teen’s sleep.
-Make sure they are aiming for at least eight hours of sleep each night by getting them on a good sleep schedule and routine.
-You can do this by having them follow a nightly routine before bed to help prep their body and mind to start slowing down.
-Encourage them to limit their screen time before bed and not stay up late while mindlessly scrolling on social media.
+Anxiety can also get in the way of your teen’s sleep.
+Make sure they are prioritizing sleep each night by encouraging them to stay on a good sleep schedule and routine.
+You can remind them to follow a nightly routine before bed to help prep their body and mind to start slowing down.
+Encourage limiting their screen time and social media use before bed and try to model the same for them.

 Seek Additional Support